jrandj/java-11/README.md

 1. In Java if you don't specify any reference variable explicitly within any instance method, the JVM assumes that you mean to access the same object for which the method has been invoked.
 You can make this explicit with the **this** keyword.

 1. The structure of a Java source file is:
-    * Zero one package statements.
+    * At most one package statement.
     * Zero or more import statements.
     * One or more reference type (i.e. class, interface, or enum) definitions.